Coping during COVID-19

 - Head to Health is a Federal Government site dedicated to providing trusted information and digital supports to help your mental health and wellbeing during this pandemic.

 - MindSpot provides practical psychological skills for coping with COVID-19.
 They are funded by the Federal Government.
+Search 'COVID-19' in their Resource Library to find practical tools and resources to help you cope with a variety of issues that may arise due to the pandemic.

 - Griefline listens, cares and supports people experiencing loss and grief, at any stage in life.